 - Birth control pills – Women who are not trying to conceive may find it beneficial to begin taking birth control pills.
 These can help regulate periods and improve acne and hair growth.
 Symptoms can return if a woman stops taking the pills.
 Birth control pills containing only progesterone can help with the irregular periods but will not help with acne or abnormal hair growth.

-- Medication for increased hair growth or too many male hormones – These medications should only be used if a woman is not trying to become pregnant, since they can affect the development of a fetus.
+- Medication for increased hair growth or too many male hormones – These medications should only be used if a woman is not trying to become pregnant.
 Non-medical treatments such as electrolysis or laser hair removal are effective in treating unwanted hair.
 Hormones can be taken to prevent new hair from growing.
-If a woman is pregnant or trying to conceive, she needs to consult with her health care provider before undergoing any kind of treatment for unwanted hair.
+If a woman is pregnant or trying to conceive, she needs to consult with her health care provider before undergoing any kind of hair treatment for unwanted hair.

 How can polycystic ovarian syndrome (PCOS) affect pregnancy?